sartaj/transient/readme.md

 ## Tech - Bundle-less, Package management-less, Web Standards Architecture

-Part of my goal here is to see how far I can push a pure web project to have great features with no server, bundler, package management, etc.
+Part of my goal here was to start my web education from scratch, and build a todo list app, but both one I wish I had (disappearing notes for transient thoughts), and built with a purist technical mindset.
+I wanted to see how far I can push a pure web project to have great features with no server, bundler, package management, etc.

 - **Will Always Just Work:** Project should be able to run for years to come without needing to deal with upgrades cycles or [dependecy hell](https://en.wikipedia.org/wiki/Dependency_hell).
 - **No Config Setup:** Setup is nearly plug and play.
 Just download the repo, and open `index.html` in a web browser.